 Furthermore, the School’s mission is to create an international research hub that brings together experts in a variety of fields, who develop and publish high-quality research in some of the leading international academic journals.

 Finally, IÉSEG’s international dimension is reflected in the careers of our alumni when they leave the School.
-For example, in 2019, more than one quarter (26.8%) of young graduates from the Grande Ecole Program began their careers abroad (based on the CGE young graduate survey in 2019), while 58% had a function linked with international activities.
+For example, in 2022, about one quarter (21.8%) of young graduates from the Grande Ecole Program began their careers abroad (based on the CGE young graduate survey in 2021).
 IÉSEG currently has partnerships with over 2,500 companies in France and abroad.

 Internationalization at home @IÉSEG

 Internationalization at home is a term that is generally used to describe the internationally focused activities of universities/schools outside of academic mobility exchanges (staff and students).
 These may therefore include course content, student interactions, research, etc., and focus on the benefits that students can gain from international activities ‘at home’ without being mobile.